Joseph Conrad: Attempted suicide

-In March 1878, at the end of his Marseilles period, 20-year-old Conrad attempted suicide, by shooting himself in the chest with a revolver.
+In March 1878, at the end of his Marseille period, 20-year-old Conrad attempted suicide, by shooting himself in the chest with a revolver.
 According to his uncle, who was summoned by a friend, Conrad had fallen into debt.
 Bobrowski described his subsequent "study" of his nephew in an extensive letter to Stefan Buszczyński, his own ideological opponent and a friend of Conrad's late father Apollo.
 To what extent the suicide attempt had been made in earnest likely will never be known, but it is suggestive of a situational depression.

 Romance and marriage

 In 1888 during a stop-over on Mauritius, in the Indian Ocean, Conrad developed a couple of romantic interests.
-One of these would be described in his 1910 story "A Smile of Fortune", which contains autobiographical elements (e.g., one of the characters is the same Chief Mate Burns who appears in The Shadow Line).
+One of these would be described in his 1910 story "A Smile of Fortune", which contains autobiographical elements (e.g., one of the characters is the same Chief Mate Burns who appears in The Shadow-Line).
 The narrator, a young captain, flirts ambiguously and surreptitiously with Alice Jacobus, daughter of a local merchant living in a house surrounded by a magnificent rose garden.
 Research has confirmed that in Port Louis at the time there was a 17-year-old Alice Shaw, whose father, a shipping agent, owned the only rose garden in town.

 More is known about Conrad's other, more open flirtation.
 An old friend, Captain Gabriel Renouf of the French merchant marine, introduced him to the family of his brother-in-law.
 Renouf's eldest sister was the wife of Louis Edward Schmidt, a senior official in the colony; with them lived two other sisters and two brothers.
 Though the island had been taken over in 1810 by Britain, many of the inhabitants were descendants of the original French colonists, and Conrad's excellent French and perfect manners opened all local salons to him.
 He became a frequent guest at the Schmidts', where he often met the Misses Renouf.
 A couple of days before leaving Port Louis, Conrad asked one of the Renouf brothers for the hand of his 26-year-old sister Eugenie.
 She was already, however, engaged to marry her pharmacist cousin.
 After the rebuff, Conrad did not pay a farewell visit but sent a polite letter to Gabriel Renouf, saying he would never return to Mauritius and adding that on the day of the wedding his thoughts would be with them.